How Much Income a K-1 Fiancé Visa Applicant's Sponsor Needs to Show

 Again because of the hybrid nature of this visa, the exact guidelines depend in part on the consular officer conducting the visa interview.
 Each consulate has a lot of discretion in evaluating the income needed for a fiancé visa to be approved.

-Some consular officers may simply apply the "eyeball" test for fiancés—if the applicant looks young and healthy, that's enough to justify granting the K-1 fiance visa (which is, after all, good for only 90 days and comes only with the requirement that the couple marry, not that the immigrant apply for a green card—he or she can always choose to return home after the wedding).
+Some consular officers may simply apply the "eyeball" test for fiancés—if the applicant looks young and healthy, that's enough to justify granting the K-1 visa (which is, after all, good for only 90 days and comes only with the requirement that the couple marry, not that the immigrant apply for a green card—they can always choose to return home after the wedding).

 Both the advantage and the disadvantage of the Form I-134 Affidavit of Support is that it is not considered to have much legal weight.
-In other words, although a U.S. government agency could take a sponsor to court to enforce it, they never seem to do so.
+In other words, although a U.S. government agency could take a sponsor to court to enforce it, they never seem to do so, and many doubt they would win anyway.

-Perhaps they realize they wouldn't win.
-That's an advantage because makes it easier for the U.S. citizen fiancé to sign the form, knowing that it won't endanger his or her financial future if the marriage never happens.
+That's an advantage because makes it easier for the U.S. citizen fiancé to breathe easy when signing the form.
+The citizen can feel fairly certain that doing so won't endanger their financial future if, for example, the marriage never happens.

-It's also a disadvantage: Because the consular officials know that the affidavit is hardly worth the paper it's written on, they may disregard it and rely on other facts about the U.S. sponsor's financial condition.
-In most cases, though, a signed I-134 from the U.S. fiancé showing income or assets at or above 100% of the poverty level for the household size will be all that's needed.
+It's also a disadvantage: Because U.S. consular officials know that the I-134 affidavit is hardly worth the paper it's written on, they might choose to disregard it and rely on other facts about the U.S. sponsor's financial condition.
+In most cases, however, a signed I-134 from the U.S. fiancé showing income or assets at or above 100% of the poverty level for the household size will be all that's needed.

-However, the information provided on Form I-134 or otherwise will stay in the applicant's file.
-And, within a mere few months of arriving in the U.S., the applicant should have married and might choose to apply for a U.S. green card.
-So, it is to the fiancés' advantage if, at the time of the consular interview, the sponsor can show an income level at or above 125% of the minimum in the guidelines.
-(Showing anything less at this point may raise questions during the eventual green card interview that takes place in the United States.)
+So, it is to the fiancé's advantage if, at the time of the consular interview, the sponsor can show an income level at or above 125% of the minimum in the guidelines.
+(Showing anything less at this point could raise questions during the eventual green card interview in the United States.)
 In addition, some consular officers are particularly strict in dealing with fiancé visas, and will be more likely to deny the visa if the sponsor's income is not at the 125% level.

-Joint Sponsors Not an Option for Low-Income Sponsors
+Joint Sponsors Are Not an Option for Low-Income K-1 Sponsors

-If you, as the U.S. citizen sponsor, are having trouble meeting the consulate's standards for getting your foreign-born fiancé a K-1 visa, you won't be able to have a "joint sponsor" sign an affidavit of support, the way you can when it comes time for him or her to apply for the green card.
+If you, as the U.S. citizen sponsor, are having trouble meeting the consulate's standards for getting your foreign-born fiancé a K-1 visa, you won't be able to have a "joint sponsor" sign an affidavit of support, the way you can when it comes time to apply for the green card.

 Talk to a Lawyer